isle-project/graphmaker/lib/docs/readme-template.md

 show the most recent `n` history items.

 The `:transcript` command will save all the commands and tasks from the *current session* to a specified file.
+You can edit it or `:exec` it to reproduce your session.

+The `:undo` and `:redo` move through your history, changing the current graph to past and future states.
+If after undo-ing you make changes, then the future history is eliminated.

 #### Tab Completion